QubesOS/qubes-doc/configuration/salt.md

 This way dom0 doesn't directly interact with potentially malicious target VMs; and in the case of a compromised Salt VM, because they are temporary, the compromise cannot spread from one VM to another.

-In Qubes 3.2, this temporary VM is based on the default template.

 Beginning with Qubes 4.0 and after [QSB #45], we implemented two changes: